 Less Restrictive Alternatives and the Ancillary Restraints Doctrine

 In Ohio v.
 American Express, both the majority and dissent injected into Supreme Court jurisprudence a new test for evaluating restraints under the rule of reason: a less restrictive alternatives test.
-Less restrictive alternatives were relied upon by the Ninth Circuit in the NCAA O’Bannon litigation, and are the subject of a current petition for certiorari in a related NCAA student compensation case, Alston v.
-NCAA.
-Occasionally appearing in circuit court cases, less restrictive alternatives tests have not been a part of Supreme Court’s approach to the rule of reason.
+Occasionally appearing in circuit court cases, less restrictive alternatives tests have not been a part of Supreme Court’s approach to the rule of reason, which generally balances the procompetitive and anticompetitive effects of a restraint.
 No previous Supreme Court case has offered less restrictive alternatives as part of its formulation of the rule of reason.

-This paper examines the development of the less-restrictive means test in antitrust scholarship and commentary and considers how alternatives actually do, and should, inform antitrust analysis.
-That examination reveals that less restrictive alternatives are highly problematic as used in the rule of reason but that their popularity instead points to the need for a reinvigorated approach to ancillary restraints.
-The ancillary restraints doctrine reflects a value judgment in antitrust, and courts should embrace the ancillary restraints doctrine rather than turn to deceptively quantitative comparisons like less restrictive alternatives.
+This paper considers the development of the less-restrictive means test in antitrust scholarship and commentary and consider how consideration of alternatives actually does, and should, inform antitrust analysis.
+The injection of less restrictive alternatives in rule of reason analysis reflects the need for increased attention to whether restraints are ancillary to productive transactions and highlights the need for a reinvigorated approach to the ancillary restraints doctrine.

 Keywords: antitrust; rule of reason; ancillary restraints